-The following functions are provided by the menu and by the toolbar of the "Protocol Monitor Transmit" menu:
+The following functions are provided by the menu and the toolbar of the "Protocol Monitor Transmit" menu:

-New Opens a new "Protocol Monitor Transmit" document (Ctrl+N).
-2 Open Opens an existing "Protocol Monitor Transmit" document (Ctrl+O).
-Save Saves the current "Protocol Monitor Transmit" document with its existing name or - if the document has not yet been given a name - with a new name (Ctrl+S).
-5 Show Sequence View Shows the sequence view ١ Show Message View Shows the CAN message view Ĩ Reset Window Layout Reset the windows layout to its default values
+۵ New Opens a new "Protocol Monitor Transmit" document (Ctrl+N).
+6 Open Opens an existing "Protocol Monitor Transmit" document (Ctrl+O).
+Save Saves the current "Protocol Monitor Transmit" document with its existing name or - if the document has not yet been given a name - with a new name (Ctrl+S). ) Create Message or Se- quence Creates a new CAN message or a sequence at the current position (Ins).